-By setting up an open forum and being honest with customers, McDonalds built upon that most sacred of qualities that needs to exist between customer and company: trust.
-Sometimes, admitting to failures helps bring the customer back on to your side.

-Adidas deserves special commendation for its use of social networking site, Tumblr.
-In the past, brands have been puzzled about how to best use Tumblr – which is an awkward mix of community and blog.
-To make Tumblr users sit up and pay attention, the sportswear giant created an irresistible cocktail of high-concept fashion stills and videos (one of the primary focuses of Tumblr), Celebrity campaigns, GIFs and interactive content.

-The lesson here is simply to understand the audience of the medium you’re posting on.
-What Adidas executed here might not have worked on any other platform; but they recognised the exact behaviours and needs of Tumblr users, which ultimately led to their success.

-Does your business need help with getting content marketing campaigns off the ground?

-Text B | By setting up an open forum and being honest with customers, McDonald’s built upon that most sacred of qualities that need to exist between customer and company: trust.
+By setting up an open forum and being honest with customers, McDonald’s built upon that most sacred of qualities that need to exist between customer and company: trust.
 Sometimes, admitting to failures helps bring the customer back on to your side.

 Adidas deserves special commendation for its use of social networking site, Tumblr.
 In the past, brands have been puzzled about how to best use Tumblr – which is an awkward mix of community and blog.
 To make Tumblr users sit up and pay attention, the sportswear giant created an irresistible cocktail of high-concept fashion stills and videos (one of the primary focuses of Tumblr), Celebrity campaigns, GIFs and interactive content.

 The lesson here is simply to understand the audience of the medium you’re posting on.
 What Adidas executed here might not have worked on any other platform; but they recognised the exact behaviours and needs of Tumblr users, which ultimately led to their success.

 Does your business need help with getting content marketing campaigns off the ground?